 Considering the road ahead on my intellectual journey, I have become increasingly interested in the idea of developing a coherent, unified worldview for my various positions, situated within the framework of a naturalistic ontology.
 I will be presenting a short talk on this subject at the Humanist Convention in early April 2017 (next week as of the time of writing), after which I will write up a version of this material for this blog.
 In the meantime, I thought I’d include a brief ‘roadmap’ for the future to provide an overview of my (some of) my various interests and endeavours, along with some various thoughts concerning some issues I’ve been thinking about lately.
 This list is as much for me as for anyone else – I won’t explain anything in great detail or expect everything to make complete sense to all readers.
 Nevertheless, perhaps some will find the foregoing interesting and stimulate some thought or discussion.

-- Philosophy is existence – what does it mean to exist?
+- Philosophy of existence – what does it mean to exist?
 Are there different categories of existence?
 How can we classify what exists?
 I am particularly interested in developing some ideas I have on this matter drawing upon statistical mechanics.
 Actions: develop a reductive naturalistic account of ontology, drawing ideas from statistical mechanics and the concept of supervenience.

 - Philosophy of physics – what does physics say about the fundamental constituents of reality?
 Particularly related to Quantum Field Theory and General Relativity.
 Actions: complete current graduate physics courses, read up on philosophy of physics and related metaphysics arguments to inform my views.
 Incorporate some of these ideas with other philosophical material in writing up responses to the Cosmological argument.